How To Find Fender Serial Number?

 (updated version 2024)

-To find information about your serial number, just input it into the decoder below, and click the “Check” button.
-You’ll get all the details about your guitar: the country, production date, and even the factory where your Fender was made.
+To find information about your guitar, just input its serial number into the decoder below, and click the “Check” button.
+You’ll get all the details about your guitar: the country, production date, and even the factory where your guitar was made.
 Whether you’re verifying an old Stratocaster or vintage Tele, Jaguar, P-Bass, or any other Fender model, the decoder uncovers all the info you need.

-The unique feature of this Fender serial number decoder is that if there are any data overlaps, you will see all possible options for the origin and dating of your Fender guitar or bass.
+The unique feature of this decoder is that if there are any data overlaps, you will see all possible options for the origin and dating of your Fender guitar or bass.

 OR